typestack/class-transformer/README.md

 ### plainToClass[⬆](#table-of-contents)

-This method transforms a plain javascript object to instance of specific class.
+This function transforms a plain JavaScript object to an instance of a specific class.

 ```typescript
 import { plainToClass } from 'class-transformer';